pilcrowonpaper/copenhagen/pages/mfa.md

 To share the secret, generate a [key URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) and encode it into a QR code.
 The `secret` is base32 encoded.

+You should verify that the user has correctly scanned the QR code by asking for the generated OTP.

 ```
 otpauth://totp/example%20app:John%20Doe?secret=JBSWY3DPEHPK3PXP&issuer=Example%20App&digits=6&period=30
 ```